18F/before-you-ship/README.md

 This is the source repository for the TTS [Before You Ship](https://before-you-ship.18f.gov/) guide.

-This guide is maintained by the TTS Infrastructure team.
+This guide is maintained by the [TTS Tech Portfolio](https://handbook.18f.gov/tech-portfolio/) team.

 ## Development